open-xml-templating/pizzip/documentation/api_pizzip/generate.md

 this method to force an other encoding.
 Note : the encoding used is not stored in a zip file, not using UTF-8 may lead to encoding issues.
 The function takes a string and returns a bytes array (Uint8Array or Array).

+**About `fileOrder`** :

+By default, PizZip will keep the order of the files of the input, and if you change a file, that file will be put at the end of the archive.
+If you need to specify the order of the zip files, you can use the `fileOrder` function and return the files in the order that you want them.
+All files present in the zip archive but not present in the `fileOrder` array will be put after the files in `fileOrder`.

 **Returns** : The generated zip file.